-We have entered into an underwriting agreement with the underwriters named below, for whom Prudential Securities Incorporated, SoundView Technology Group, Inc. and Roth Capital Partners Incorporated are acting as representatives.
+We have entered into an underwriting agreement with Prudential Securities Incorporated, SoundView Technology Group, Inc. and Roth Capital Partners Incorporated acting as underwriters.
 We are obligated to sell, and the underwriters are obligated to purchase, all of the shares offered on the cover page of this prospectus supplement.
 Subject to conditions of the underwriting agreement, each underwriter has severally agreed to purchase the shares indicated opposite its name.

 UNDERWRITERS NUMBER OF SHARES

-Prudential Securities Incorporated SoundView Technology Group, Inc Roth Capital Partners Incorporated
+Prudential Securities IncorporatedSoundView Technology Group, Inc

+Roth Capital Partners Incorporated

-Total 1,000,000 ======
+Total 1,000,000

+=======